kellysylvia77/HyperUFG/Readme.md

 # When Hypergraph Meets Heterophily: New Benchmark Datasets and Baseline
-This is the official repository for the paper "When Hypergraph Meets Heterophily: New Benchmark Datasets and Baseline" (AAAI2025 Submission).
+This is the official repository for the paper "When Hypergraph Meets Heterophily: New Benchmark Datasets and Baseline" (accepted by AAAI 2025).

+Created by Ming Li, Yongchun Gu, Yi Wang, Yujie Fang, Lu Bai, Xiaosheng Zhuang, Pietro Lio from Zhejiang Normal University, Beijing Normal University, City University of Hong Kong, and Cambridge University.

 # Synthetic Hypergraphs
 We follow the [HSBM model](https://github.com/sepidism/HSBM) to generate synthetic data, with the implementation provided in the file `hsbm.py`.
 By adjusting the values of **$p$** and **$q$** in the code, hypergraphs with varying levels of homophily can be generated.
 Below are the parameter settings for several synthetic hypergraphs.